 23. Braided Loc Hairstyle

 If you’re feeling risky, then you can try turning your curls into locs, but it’ll be a long process.
-You can also try faux locs before locking your hair permanently.
+You can also try faux locs or soft locs before locking your hair permanently.
+Paying for faux locs can save you the time you’d spend on real locs.
 Once you have your locs in, braiding them will give your hair added flair.